pypeaday/pype.dev/pages/blog/home-server-refactor.md

 clean up bitwarden
 learn nextcloud sharing -> maybe just give a link to grandma? rest of todos -> document db and sanoid + zfs.rent

+Check on mom's will

+do media thing for church - split vocals on mp3/4